 Yet, Sarah can’t.
 At least, not yet.
 She shuts him out – as if she doesn’t care at all.
 She can’t talk to him or tell him about her struggles.
 She can’t show Karl anything about her life, mostly about the feelings, she carries alone, deep inside, for him.
 That doesn’t allow much of a chance at love.
 And, Karl goes away too easily.
 Love takes openness and risk.

 The end of Love Actually leaves the fate of Sarah and Karl’s attraction ambiguous.
-But is that tentative “Merry Christmas,” as they both leave the office alone, a new opening?
-We can only hope.
+But is that tentative “Merry Christmas,” as they leave the office alone, a new opening?
+We can hope.

 With help, it’s not impossible.